fundapps/TechDocs/README.md

 Our API methods return machine readable responses in JSON format, including error conditions.

 ## Base URI
-The base url is https://vjo5dtpd4b.execute-api.eu-west-1.amazonaws.com/prod/
+The base url will be shared in the Adapptr implementation manual.

 ## Authentication
 You authenticate to the Adapptr API via [Basic Authentication](https://tools.ietf.org/html/rfc2617) over HTTPS.
 A Rapptr administrator from your organisation must create a user with the role "API" for this purpose.
 You must authenticate for all requests.